VanAntworth/School_District_Analysis/README.md

 How is the school summary affected?

+The overall summary is insignificantly affected by the removal of THS 9th grade scores as seen above.
+With the two summaries to compare.

 How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?